cokelaer/bioservices/bioservices/doc/source/protein.rst

 Getting the fasta sequence
 ---------------------------

-It is then straightforward to obtain the FASTA sequence of ZAP70:
+It is then straightforward to obtain the FASTA sequence of ZAP70 using another method from the UniProt class called :meth:`~bioservices.uniprot.UniProt.searchUniProtId`:

 .. doctest:: protein